Elaine McCoy

 Elaine Jean McCoy (March 7, 1946 – December 29, 2020) was a Canadian politician from Alberta.
+She served as a Calgary MLA from 1986 to 1993.
 She was a member of the Senate of Canada.

 In 2005, McCoy was appointed to the Senate.
 She designated herself a member of the Progressive Conservative Party despite its dissolution two years prior; following the retirement of Lowell Murray in 2011, she was the last remaining member of the Senate to sit as a Progressive Conservative.
 In 2016, she joined the Independent Senators Group (ISG) and served as its initial interim facilitator.
 In 2019, she left the ISG and joined the Canadian Senators Group.

 McCoy was previously the Alberta PC MLA for Calgary-West from 1986 to 1993.
 During this time, she served as Minister of Consumer and Corporate Affairs, Minister responsible for Women's Issues and Minister of Labour under Premier Don Getty.

 Early life and education

 Born in Brandon, Manitoba, Elaine Jean McCoy was the daughter of John Frederick and Jean Stewart (Hope) McCoy.
 She was an alumna of the University of Alberta, and held an LLB (1969) and Bachelor of Arts in English (1968).

 Before entering provincial politics, McCoy worked as senior legal counsel for the Alberta Energy and Utilities Board and as counsel for TransAlta Utilities Corporation.